fivenet-app/plugins/fivem/fivenet/README.md

 ## Requirements

 - FiveM Server version `10488` and higher.
-    - With the Yarn Builder installed or you must manually build the code.
+    - If you don't use a compiled release, you need to modify the Yarn Builder by adding `--ignore-engines` flag to the `yarn_cli.js` call, see [the diff below](#yarn-builder-patch).
 - Frameworks ESX and QB-Core Frameworks are supported via the `Config.Framework` option in the `config/server.lua` file
 - A running FiveNet server or at least FiveNet's DBSync configured.
     - Must be running at least FiveNet version `v2025.5.3` or higher.